katykb/katyBrown-portfolio/README.md

 ### License
       NoLicense
 ### Contributors
       I would like to thank "Tech2 etc" for this video: https://www.youtube.com/watch?v=0h2b4ftbZcU.
       I followed along and was able to create this portfolio, which I think is pretty nice!
-I am still in the process of making a more unique design as well as trying to get the responsivenes debugged.
+      I am still in the process of making a more unique design as well as trying to get the responsivenes debugged (which occured after my changing some of the original suggustions for the project).
       I recommend this tutorial if you are trying to put together a portfolio or any site really made with React.js.
 ### Test
       no formal testing.
 Debugging was done by utilizing the console located in developer tools.